 Your mom should be taking your boundaries seriously and doing everything she can to respect them.
 If your mom is disrespecting your boundaries, she's ultimately disrespecting you.
 Expecting your mom to respect your boundaries isn't being "demanding."
 Or "overly sensitive."
 Or "asking too much."
 It's standing firm in your worth, which is exactly what you should be doing.

-No relationship is always rainbows and roses, but some relationships rarely if ever see the rainbows and roses.
-And when that happens for a long time we can start to think that’s normal or “just how it is.”
+No relationship is always rainbows and roses, but some relationships rarely (if ever) get to enjoy the rainbows and roses.
+And when we experience that for an extended period of time, we can start to think that’s normal or “just how it is.”
 This is especially true for mother-adult child relationships, the one relationship we're regularly told is practically unbreakable.
-It's common for people to find themselves staying connected with their mom not because the relationship is good for them, but because they think they're obligated to be there.
+It's common (but rarely talked about) for people to find themselves staying with their mom not because the relationship is good for them, but because they think they're obligated to be there.
 As one adult child considering estrangement from her mom said to me, "Mom is the one person we're expected to always be in a relationship with, no matter how unhealthy the relationship may be."

-My clients often tell me they felt as if they owed their mom a relationship with them.
+But what's the truth?
+Do you really owe your mom a relationship?
 The truth I share with my clients is this: You don't owe your mom a relationship.
-If you're spending time with your mom not because you want to but because you feel like you have to, that's not a healthy relationship.
+If you're maintaining the relationship with your mom not because you want to but because you feel like you have to, that's not a healthy relationship.
 Your mom decided to be your parent.
 That was her choice.
 You, on the other hand, never decided to be her child.
 You literally had no choice back then.
 Children don't get to choose their parents.
 That's just one of the reasons why you have every right to walk away from her today.

 "That never happened."